How to Find LGBTQ+ Community and Chosen Family | JED

 Volunteering

 If you are still struggling with challenges related to your gender identity or sexuality, it’s important to reach out for support.
-Reach out to The Trevor Project, a leading national organization providing crisis intervention services for LGBTQIA+ youth, by texting START to 678-678 or calling 1-866-488-7386.
+Reach out to The Trevor Project, a leading national organization providing crisis intervention services for LGBTQ+ youth, by texting START to 678-678 or calling 1-866-488-7386.